CircleOfNice/CiRestClientBundle/README.md

 And what do you expect as a return?
 Shouldn't it be a simple Symfony Response Object?

 This bundle provides an intuitive API for sending REST requests and returns a Symfony Object.
 It works as you'd expect.
-If it's not: Let us know!
+If it does not: Let us know!

 #Installation